-The Town of Baileys Harbor is charged with managing, protecting, and maintaining six parks in the town.
+The Town of Baileys Harbor is charged with managing, protecting, and maintaining six parks in the Town.
 An additional 10 acres of heavily wooded land was recently acquired for a Recreational Park making it a 40 acre park.
-The additional 10 acres will remain heavily wooded with intended use for nature and vita trail insuring it will remain a wonderful bird habitat.
+The additional 10 acres will remain heavily wooded with intended use for nature and vita trail ensuring it will remain a wonderful bird habitat.
 Renovations to Anclam Park were finalized in late 2014.
 The park along Lake Michigan was improved for public access and landscaped with a variety of trees, shrubs, grasses, and flowers which will be an attraction for birds and bird lovers alike.

 The Baileys Harbor Community Association has partnered with a local landscape company over the past 11 years in a tree planting program in the downtown area that has resulted in the planting of some 30 trees over the years.

 The Town of Baileys Harbor, whenever possible, supports local land trusts protecting native flora and fauna.
 The combination of The Toft Point State Natural Area, The Ridges Sanctuary, and Mud Lake State Wildlife Area feature unique dune-swale topography and a variety of high-quality habitats including boreal forest, mixed conifer-hardwood forest, alder thicket, and coastal wetlands and bays.
 Osprey, Bald Eagle, American Bittern, Yellow-bellied Flycatcher, Blue-headed Vireo, and 17 species of warbles breed at this site.
 Caspian and Common Terns forage along the shoreline, and waterfowl and land birds use the site during migration.